Speech refers to the way we make sounds to form syllables and words.

 Children learn to make sounds at different ages.

 Preschool-aged children may still have difficulty producing long words (polysyllables, such as hippopotamus, vegetables) and two consonant sounds together (consonant clusters, such as brick, smart, splash, free).
-By the end of preschool they should able to be understood by most people, even strangers.
+By the end of preschool they should be able to be understood by most people, even strangers.

 Children make predictable error patterns as they are learning speech sounds (e.g., spaghetti →